heaventian93/HookahImages/README.md

 If you use the code, please cite our paper.
 Thanks!

-@inproceedings{Zhang2018AutomatedIO,
-  title={Automated identification of waterpipes on Instagram : an application in feature extraction using Convolutional Neural Network and classification based on Support Vector Machine classifier}, author={Youshan Zhang and Jon-Patrick Allem and Bert Unger and Tess Boley Cruz}, year={2018}
+Zhang, Youshan & Allem,, Jon-Patrick & Beth Unger, Jennifer & Cruz, Tess.
+(2018).
+Automated identification of hookahs (waterpipes) on Instagram: an application in feature extraction using Convolutional Neural Network and Support Vector Machine classification.
+Journal of Medical Internet Research.
+10.2196/10513.
-}

 To see the results:

 Simple hit:
 cnn_hooka.m